docs-of-all-trades/Bio/README.md

 :hammer_and_pick:  Work in various content source formats to develop structured content that answers questions and solves business problems.

-:label:  Use well-defined GitHub and Jira issues to collaborate, plan, track, and trigger documentation and content strategy tasks.
+:label:  Use well-defined GitHub and Jira issues to collaborate, plan, track and trigger documentation and content strategy tasks.

 :sparkle:  Always strive to improve products and processes.

-:wave:  Use Slack and Discord to keep in touch and build relationships with colleagues, community members, and documentarians near and far.
+:wave:  Use Slack and Discord to keep in touch and build relationships with colleagues, community members and documentarians near and far.

-:pushpin:  Manage knowledge, collaborate for the greater good, and share ideas.
+:pushpin:  Manage knowledge, collaborate for the greater good and share ideas.

 :earth_americas:  Work with smart people around the globe who innovate, collaborate and celebrate.